liangchen1ce/liangchen1ce.github.io/cv-english.markdown

 * Math & Statistical Package: Matlab, SPSS, Lindo
 * Office Software: Microsoft Office, Photoshop

-Listed computer skills are what I've done many programs with, and I also did some work with Javascript and something else.
+Listed computer skills are what I've done many programs with, and I also did some work with Javascript, Ruby and something else.
 Recently, I get interested in Python.

 ## Language Ability